 Spanish Mastiff Temperament

-Despite their history as a guard dog, the Spanish Mastiff is more a big lump of affection, at least for their owners.
-They are highly devoted to their owners and can get along with strangers if properly acclimated.
+Despite their history as a guard dog, the Spanish Mastiff is more a big lump of affection and love, at least for their owners.
+Some may call them giant lap dogs.
+They’re highly devoted to their owners and can get along with strangers if properly acclimated.

-Even so, they tend to not get along with other dogs.
-However, this can likely be curbed with careful socialization and training.
+However, they usually do not get along with other dogs.
+This can likely be curbed with socialization and obedience training.
 In general, they are some of the most leisurely dogs you can imagine.
-They enjoy few things more than laying around and relaxing.
+They enjoy only a few things more than laying around and relaxing.

-They’re not opposed to be taken on runs, but don’t be surprised if a light jog quickly turns into a lumbering stride and then into a lazy walk.
-Lastly, they might be better suited for open country-side, rather than urban neighborhoods.
+They’re not opposed to be taken on runs.
+However don’t be surprised if the light jog quickly turns into a lumbering stride, and then into a lazy walk.
+Lastly, they might be better suited for open country-side, as opposed to busy urban neighborhoods.

 10. Ibizan Hound